 By Alessia Vignali (BACP): Integrative Counsellor & Coaching

-A little bit about me: “During lockdown as therapist the way of working changed from face to face to tele-therapy that also limited the relationship between therapist and client with a screen as barrier in between, now replaced by wearing masks, hiding some of the facial expressions and body language.
+A little bit about me: “During lockdown as a therapist the way of working changed from face to face to tele-therapy that also limited the relationship between therapist and client with a screen as a barrier in between, now replaced by wearing masks, hiding some of the facial expressions and body language.

 From my work with NHS I have keyworked client in distress due to lockdown presenting with worsened mental health and suicidal ideation, increased substance misuse as a way to cope with boredom and personal difficulties such as unemployment or homelessness.